Govraskirill/Kafka-with-ai-face-recognise/README.md

 </ul>

 For build dockerfiles for each element of kafka, run the next commands (only separately, line by line):
-1. Downland from dockerhub images:
+1. Download from dockerhub images:
 <pre>
-docker pull kirillgovras/kafka_producer:2.0
-docker pull kirillgovras/kafka_consumer:2.0
+docker pull kirillgovras/kafka_producer:3.0
-docker pull kirillgovras/kafka_parser:2.0
+docker pull kirillgovras/kafka_consumer:3.0
-docker pull kirillgovras/kafka_mongo:2.0
+docker pull kirillgovras/publisher:3.0
 </pre>
 1.1.
 You can build containers appropriate from directories.
 Only use commands (from necessary directories, all have dockerfiles):
 <pre>